thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 ## Data visualization

-Finally, open Thingsboard Web UI.
+Finally, open ThingsBoard Web UI.
 You can access this dashboard by logging in as a tenant administrator.

 In case of local installation: